IainMF/Mens_Rights_NZ/Issues/State Obligations.md

 ## Government obligations to men and boys
-States that have ratified internation human rights treaties have agreed to be legally bound by them.
+States that have ratified international human rights treaties have agreed to be legally bound by them.
 The *International Covenant on Civil and Political Rights* specifically recognises the rights of men and boys in Articles 2 and 3.
 Article 2 requires States to ensure all the rights to all individuals without discrimination based on sex, and Article 3 requires States to ensure equal enjoyment of rights for men and women.
  > The obligation to ensure to all individuals the rights recognized in the Covenant, established in articles 2 and 3 of the Covenant, requires that States parties **take all necessary steps to enable every person to enjoy those rights.**[^7] *Emphasis added*

 Likewise, the *International Covenant on Economic, Cultural and Social Rights*, recognises the rights of men and boys in Articles 2 and 3.
 These articles require States to ensure both men and women enjoy their covenant rights equally  *in practice*.